djannot/scaleio-docker/README.md

 So, assume you want to create the following setup:

 -	ScaleIO TB and SDS - 192.168.1.1 - Using /dev/sdb and /dev/sdc
--	ScaleIO Secondary MDM and SDS - 192.168.1.1 - Using /dev/sdb and /dev/sdc
+-	ScaleIO Secondary MDM and SDS - 192.168.1.2 - Using /dev/sdb and /dev/sdc
--	ScaleIO Secondary MDM and SDS and API gateway - 192.168.1.1 - Using /dev/sdb and /dev/sdc
+-	ScaleIO Primary MDM and SDS and API gateway - 192.168.1.3 - Using /dev/sdb and /dev/sdc

 Existing data on /dev/sdb and /dev/sdc will be lost.